SophiaUngar/book_tracker/documentation.md

 # Documentation

-- the list is first arranged by category and then by books
+- the books list is first arranged by category and then by books